Foster Parents & Our Support Networka personalized & dedicated support system

 Access to Therapist/Behavioural Psychologist

-Foster Family Supervisors assist foster parents with developing and implementing behaviour modification techniques and programs.
+Foster Family Managers assist foster parents with developing and implementing behaviour modification techniques and programs.
 Partners in Parenting has a clinical consultant that meets twice a month with the clinical teams.
-If the child/youth you support requires behavioural support please advise your Foster Family Supervisor.
+If the child/youth you support requires behavioural support please advise your Foster Family Manager.

 Are You Up for the Challenge?
 Consider Becoming a Foster Parent!Partners in Parenting will recruit, train and support qualified and experienced foster families in providing care to children and youth.
 If you are interested in nurturing children, are caring and compassionate or if you have an understanding of special needs children and youth, then Partners in Parenting is interested in you!
 Caring for children is a great reward.
 Our families enjoy sharing their homes and lives with children who are less fortunate or who have special needs.
 The children we support range in level of need but they all need caring homes.
 If you live in Eastern Ontario and are considering becoming a foster parent, please contact us to set up a meeting in your home.